 {The fourth and final major question in this work asks: ``\emph{For the {proposed} class of general accelerated gradient methods, can one obtain rates of convergence to any {second-order} stationary point of any smooth nonconvex function?}".
-Note that this question is of significance since the final goal of any algorithm is to converge to a stationary point (preferably second order\footnote{By second order guarantees we mean that the algorithm converges to a local minimum.}) of any smooth function.
+Note that this question is of significance since the final goal of any algorithm is to converge to a stationary point (preferably second order\footnote{By second-order guarantees, we mean that the algorithm converges to a local minimum {of a function that has no higher-order saddle points}.}) of any smooth function.
 While fast saddle escape and near-optimal local convergence rates to some minimum are important, the overall convergence rate of any algorithm depends on both local and global analysis.
 In particular, the global rate analysis of any algorithm depends on two crucial facts: ($i$) There exists some Lyapunov function that decreases monotonically on the iterate sequence generated by the algorithm, and ($ii$) The critical points of the Lyapunov function are the same as the critical points of the original function.
 Our goal in this regard is to identify a sub-class within the general class of accelerated gradient methods for which there exists a suitable Lyapunov function so as to derive the rates of convergence.}

 To answer all these questions effectively, we put forth in this work a rigorous analysis of a class of accelerated algorithms that generalizes the Nesterov accelerated gradient method for smooth nonconvex functions.
-In particular, we provide {asymptotic, local and global analysis} of a class of accelerated methods for nonconvex strict saddle functions, and then develop an acceleration {scheme} that escapes $\epsilon-$neighborhood of any strict saddle point (where $\epsilon$ is sufficiently small) at a linear rate ($\mathcal{O}(\log(\epsilon^{-1}) )$) and, at the same time, does not trade off much in terms of the convergence rate to a local minimum.
-The proposed class of accelerated methods is then tested for its efficacy on a phase retrieval problem and a positive-definite quadratic program.
+In particular, we provide {asymptotic, local and global analysis} of a class of accelerated methods for nonconvex strict saddle functions, and then develop an acceleration {scheme} that escapes $\epsilon$-neighborhood of any strict saddle point (where $\epsilon$ is sufficiently small) at a linear rate ($\mathcal{O}(\log(\epsilon^{-1}) )$) and, at the same time, does not trade off much in terms of the convergence rate to a local minimum.
+The proposed class of accelerated methods is then tested for its efficacy on a phase retrieval problem, {a low-rank matrix factorization problem,} and a positive-definite quadratic program.